 Agile Menu Engineering = Rethinking The Fundamentals

 Many modern F&B operations are ditching physical menus in favour of digital price lists [e.g. all virtual restaurant brands].
 Shorter feedback loops associated with digital let you quickly test any menu changes without the cost of printing.
-This non-reliance on paper makes menu engineering incredibly agile and valuable because you can roll out tweaks [new photos, new item names, or new ingredients] overnight… and you can iterate as many times as you want to without wasting money and time.
+This non-reliance on paper makes menu engineering incredibly agile and valuable because you can roll out tweaks [new photos, new item names, or new ingredients] overnight… and iterate as many times as you want without wasting money and time.

 But… does this mean that you can’t leverage menu engineering if you’re using printed menus?